Anujeet23/Air-Cnc/README.md

 # Air-Cnc
-This is a clone of Airbnb with just a  twist of renting dogs  ^.^
+This is a clone of Airbnb with just a  twist of renting dogs and cats  ^.^